mlflow/mlflow/examples/gateway/README.md

 are modified to prevent collisions.
 These names are provided for clarity only for the examples and real-world use cases should define a relevant and meaningful endpoint name to eliminate ambiguity and minimize the chances of name collisions.

-# Getting Started with MLflow Deployments server for OpenAI
+# Getting Started with MLflow AI Gateway for OpenAI

-This guide will walk you through the installation and basic setup of the MLflow Deployments Server.
+This guide will walk you through the installation and basic setup of the MLflow AI Gateway.
-Within sub directories of this examples section, you can find specific executable examples that can be used to validate a given provider's configuration through the MLflow Deployments server.
+Within sub directories of this examples section, you can find specific executable examples that can be used to validate a given provider's configuration through the MLflow AI Gateway.
 Let's get started.

-## Step 1: Installing the MLflow Deployments server
+## Step 1: Installing the MLflow AI Gateway

-The MLflow Deployments server is best installed from PyPI.
+The MLflow AI Gateway is best installed from PyPI.
 Open your terminal and use the following pip command:

 ```sh
 # Installation from PyPI
 pip install 'mlflow[genai]'
 ```

-For those interested in development or in using the most recent build of the MLflow Deployments server, you may choose to install from the fork of the repository:
+For those interested in development or in using the most recent build of the MLflow AI Gateway, you may choose to install from the fork of the repository:

 ```sh
 # Installation from the repository